Samrat-1267/ojt10/README.md

 ## Notes

-- Each class = table
+- Each class represents a table
-- Each field = column
+- Each field represents a column
-- Django ORM manages SQL automatically
+- Django ORM manages SQL operations internally

 ---